The Prep Table:

 A culinary Pre-Employment Training for prospective workers

-The Prep Table is a pre-employment training meant for those who are currently unemployed and interested in working in a commercial kitchen in an entry level role with a unionized employer.
+The Prep Table is a pre-employment training meant for those who are currently unemployed and interested in working in a commercial kitchen in an entry-level role with a unionized employer.

 This is a pilot training program developed in partnership with UNITE HERE!
 Local 8, the hospitality union, and unionized employers in Seattle.